-Exercise of the Warrants Up to 9,400,000 Warrants
+Exercise of the Warrants

+Up to 9,400,000 Warrants

-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders"), or their permitted transferees, of (a) up to 120,277,192 shares of our common stock, \$0.0001 par value ("Common Stock"), consisting of (i) up to 102,322,388 shares of Common Stock (the "Legacy Bridger Consideration Shares") issued or issuable to the direct and indirect equityholders of Legacy Bridger (as defined herein) in connection with the Business Combination (as defined herein) at an implied equity consideration value of \$10.00 per share of Common Stock, inclusive of up to 63,240,644 shares of Common Stock that may be issuable upon the conversion of shares of Series A Preferred Stock (as defined herein); (ii) up to 5,951,615 shares of Common Stock issuable to the holders of certain restricted stock units (the "D&O RSUs Shares") that were issued by Legacy Bridger and assumed by us in connection with the closing (the "Closing") of the Business Combination, which were granted at no cost to the recipients thereof; (iii) up to 2,488,189 shares of Common Stock (the "Founder Shares") that were originally issued in a private placement to JCIC Sponsor (as defined herein) prior to the JCIC IPO (as defined herein) (75,000 of which were subsequently transferred by the JCIC Sponsor in independent directors of JCIC), which were acquired at a purchase price equivalent to approximately \$0.003 per share; (iv) up to 115,000 shares of Common Stock (the "Note Shares") originally issued at the Closing to JCIC Sponsor in full consideration of the outstanding \$1,150,000 loan balance under the Promissory Note (as defined herein) for an equivalent purchase price of \$10.00 per share; and (v) up to 9,400,000 Fivate Placement Warrants originally acquired by JCIC Sponsor in connection with the JCIC IPO for \$1.00 per Private Placement Warrants.
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders"), or their permitted transferees, of (a) up to 120,277,192 shares of our common stock, \$0.0001 par value ("Common Stock"), consisting of (i) up to 102,322,388 shares of Common Stock (the "Legacy Bridger Consideration Shares") issued or issuable to the direct and indirect equityholders of Legacy Bridger (as defined herein) in connection with the Business Combination (as defined herein) at an implied equity consideration value of \$10.00 per share of Common Stock, inclusive of up to 63,240,644 shares of Common Stock that may be issuable upon the conversion of shares of Series A Preferred Stock (as defined herein); (ii) up to 5,951,615 shares of Common Stock issuable to the holders of certain restricted stock units (the "D&O RSUS Shares") that were issued by Legacy Bridger and assumed by us in connection with the closing (the "Closing") of the Business Combination, which were granted at no cost to the recipients thereof; (iii) up to 2,488,189 shares of Common Stock (the "Founder Shares") that were originally issued in a private placement to JCIC Sponsor (as defined herein) prior to the JCIC IPO (as defined herein) (75,000 of which were subsequently transferred by the JCIC Sponsor in full consideration of the outstanding \$1,150,000 loan balance under the Promissory Note (as defined herein) for an equivalent purchase price of \$10.00 per share; or igninally issued in connection with the JCIC IPO (the "PPW Shares") issuable upon the exercise, at an exercise price of \$11.50 per share, of the private placement warrants originally issued in connection with the JCIC IPO (the "Private Placement Warrant.") and (b) up to 9,400,000 Private Placement Warrants originally acquired by JCIC Sponsor in connection with the JCIC IPO for \$1.00 per Private Placement Warrant.